-It's kind of a stupid word but I'm using it anyways.
+It's kind of a stupid word but whatever.

-Judging by the number the articles and books with “biohacking” in the title, you can, apparently.
+Judging by the number the articles and books with “biohacking” in the title, apparently, you can.

 Let’s make one thing clear: biohacking is a really good marketing term — and a useful one if it helps people make positive changes — but anything that changes your body and biology is not a hack.
 And it’s definitely not magic.
 Now, Felix Felicis, that’s a hack.
 And it’s also, even in the magical world, exceptionally rare.

 Here in the muggle world, the “hacks” that usually sound the most gimmicky, are probably the ones with the least amount of evidence — even substantial anecdotal evidence.

 And then there’s the other side of biohacking, which tout following the basics.

 Many biohacking guides aren’t really biohacking, they just outline tactics we already know.

 Like this article in The Atlantic that has “eating good food” as a biohack.

 They promote sleep, a healthy diet, and movement as the ultimate biohacks.

 These absolutely are the greatest biohacks we have.
 There’s a ton of value in reminding people of what they already know so they once again take action.
 That’s a lot of what coaching is, after all.